Naning War: Man on the spot

-Another key British official who had a hand in the sparking of conflict was Lewis who as the superintendent of lands, served as the point man for the British in dealing with Naning.
+Another key British official who had a hand in starting the conflict was Lewis who as the superintendent of lands, served as the point man for the British in dealing with Naning.
 He was one of the keenest advocates for the British to exercise every legal right over Naning and had constantly pressed Fullerton to do so.
 Mills also attributed blame to Lewis for a series of mistakes (intentional or otherwise) which swayed Fullerton's decisions.
 These include inflating the amount of potential taxes collectible from Naning and translating letters from Dol Said in a manner that made the latter sounded belligerent.
 Lewis also misjudged the sentiments of the locals towards Dol Said which led to him making incorrect assessments and claims that the removal of Dol Said would be supported by the people in Naning.

-The key Malay actor was Dol Said, whose actions had also contributed to the onset of the conflict.
-In particular, he had reacted to the British demands in a manner which led to it being misconstrued by the British as a challenge to their rule.
+Dol Said had reacted to the British demands in a manner which led to it being misconstrued by the British as a challenge to their rule.
 Prior to the conflict, the British in Malacca had made repeated requests in 1828 and 1829 for Dol Said to meet with Fullerton in Malacca to discuss some of the problems regarding the status of Naning.
 However Dol Said had refused and limited himself to corresponding through letters, which as Cave established, lent itself open to incorrect translations of key phrases and interpretations of meaning.
 Dol Said's actions during the period including hearing a murder case despite having been instructed to refer it to Malacca and confiscating fruits from trees on what the British considered to be Malaccan land were also interpreted by the British to be an act of opposing the state.
 This was especially in light of Fullerton's understanding of the former's position as simply an appointee of the state.